10 Best Invoicing Software for Freelancers in 2023

 Teamwork is designed for agencies, creative teams, and professional services.
 This platform can accommodate both small and large businesses.

 Teamwork has a free plan that allows up to 5 users and includes project management essentials, client work essentials, and certain third-party integrations.
-Their Starter plan is $5.99 per user/per month and includes more project power, dashboards, and other features.
-Teamwork also has a Deliver and Grow plan.
+Their Starter plan is $8.99 per user/per month and includes more project power, dashboards, and other features for a minimum of three users.

 10. Zoho Invoice